Recognizing Impairment in the Workplace for Florida Nurses

 Calling in the Report

 Lisa is the charge nurse on the evening shift at a small community hospital outside Jacksonville.
-She is concerned about Julie, an RN who has been calling in frequently with vague complaints.
-When Julie does come to work, her appearance is disheveled and she seems to have difficulty focusing on the tasks in front of her.
-During the shift, Julie disappears a lot and the other nurses frequently have to go find her to get her to attend to patient needs.
+She is concerned about James, a registered nurse who has been missing work frequently with vague complaints.
+When James does come to work, his appearance is disheveled, and he seems to have difficulty focusing on the tasks in front of him.
+During the shift, James disappears a lot, and the other nurses frequently have to go find him to get him to attend to patient needs.

 Lisa is familiar with Florida’s mandatory reporting law regarding impairment but is having difficulty determining the best course of action in this situation.
-She believes this change in Julie’s behavior may be caused by the increased stress from her home situation, but there is also the possibility that it could be related to substance use.
+She believes this change in James’s behavior may be caused by the increased stress from his home situation, but there is also the possibility that it could be related to substance use.

-Lisa takes action by paying close attention to Julie’s patterns of behavior.
-She begins to document any inappropriate behavior and shortly thereafter calls Julie into the office for a discussion.
-Lisa talks to Julie about her behavior, difficulty focusing on patient care, disheveled appearance, and the concerns raised by colleagues that Julie seems to disappear frequently.
+Lisa takes action by paying close attention to James’s patterns of behavior.
+She begins to document any inappropriate behavior and shortly thereafter calls James into the office for a discussion.
+Lisa talks to James about his behavior, difficulty focusing on patient care, disheveled appearance, and the concerns raised by colleagues that James seems to disappear frequently.

-As expected, Julie responds by becoming defensive and denying any problems with her behavior.
-In an angry outburst she says, “Everyone is out to get me here, so maybe it’s best for me to just resign” and gets up to walk out of the office.
-Prepared for this response, Lisa calmly requests that Julie sit down, and she explains that no one is out to get her.
-Lisa gently places her hand on Julie’s shoulder and says, “Julie, you’ve been under a lot of stress lately and we only want to help support you in getting some help for yourself.”
+As Lisa expected, James responds by becoming defensive and denying any problems with his behavior.
+In an angry outburst he says, “Everyone is out to get me here, so maybe it’s best for me to just resign” and gets up to walk out of the office.
+Lisa calmly requests that James sit down, and she explains that no one is out to get him.
+Lisa gently says, “James, you’ve been under a lot of stress lately, and we only want to help support you in getting some help for yourself.”

-When a nurse is reported to the Department of Health (DOH) or referred to the IPN, this triggers an intake process that includes consultation with the employer or person reporting the suspected impairment.
+When a nurse is reported to the Department of Health (DOH) or referred to the IPN (Intervention Project for Nurses), this triggers an intake process that includes consultation with the employer or person reporting the suspected impairment.
 Following this consultation, there is a planned evaluation or an intervention that removes the nurse from practice.
 A nurse may also self-report to the IPN.